 On a practical level, an uncontested divorce also saves time and can cost significantly less in legal fees.
 This can also lead to far less stress and more privacy for both the spouses and their children.
 Contested divorces include litigation and court dates, which can become time-consuming and expensive.
 Plus, litigation often pins spouses against one another, inflaming arguments and making amenable splits very unlikely.

-For help with your contested or uncontested divorce, contact The King Law Firm.
+For help with your contested or uncontested divorce, contact Empire Law.